 Despite more than a decade of sustained growth, the concept of cryptocurrencies still seems alien to many around the world.
 There’s a lot of appeal for leading digital coins like Bitcoin, Ethereum and the many others that populate the market, but for large swathes of populations, the currencies still appear to be mysterious compared to more traditional fiat currencies.

 In the world of cryptocurrencies, we’re starting to see the emergence of both crypto and big data analytics.
 In a market that’s total capitalization has grown to almost $750 billion – a rise of 10,000% on its market size just five years ago, the application of big data can be a money-spinner for countless investors.
+This dramatic rise has also increased the interest of many traders particularly from multi-asset brokerages like eToro which has over 20 million users.

 As the chart above shows, the cryptocurrency market is well on its way to recapturing the huge market cap of around $800 billion back at the turn of 2018, and a driving force behind the latest rallies within the market is down to the application of intuitive data analytics.
 Let’s take a deeper look into the symbiotic relationship that big data and cryptocurrencies can play in the future of finance: